oelin/sable/README.md

 # Sable

-A dark, minimal markdown editor for late night writing 😴.
+A minimalistic markdown editor for writing in low light 😴.

 <img src='images/preview3.png'>

 ## About

-Sable is a lightweight markdown editor with zero clutter.
-It focuses on providing a quiet, distraction free user experience and hopes to make writing in dark environments more pleasent.
+Sable is a simple markdown editor with zero clutter.
+It focuses on providing a quiet, distraction free user experience and reducing eye strain in environments with low light.

 ## Features